 On March 24, 2022, we entered into a definitive agreement to acquire a controlling interest in door2door, a high-growth mobility operations platform that partners with municipalities, public transit operators, corporations, and automotive companies to optimize shared mobility solutions across Europe.
-The transaction closed on June 3, 2022.
+The closing of the door2door transaction is subject to customary closing conditions and is expected to be completed in Q2 2022.